facebookresearch/banmo/README.md

 - use `--use_human` for human reconstruction, otherwise it assumes quadruped animals
 - use `--full_mesh` at mesh extraction time to extract a complete surface (disable visibility check)
 - use `--queryfw` at mesh extraction time to extract forward articulated meshes, which only needs to run marching cubes once.
+- use `--use_cc` maintains the largest connected component for rest mesh in order to set the object bounds and near-far plane (by default turned on).
+Turn it off with `--nouse_cc` for disconnected objects such as hands.
+- use `--debug` to print out the rough time each component takes.
 </details>

 ### Acknowledgement